List of James Bond films

 When Broccoli and Saltzman bought the rights to existing and future Fleming titles, the deal did not include Casino Royale, which had been sold to producer Gregory Ratoff for a television adaptation in 1954.
 After Ratoff's death, the rights passed to Charles K. Feldman, who subsequently produced the Bond spoof Casino Royale in 1967.
 A legal case ensured that the film rights to the novel Thunderball were held by Kevin McClory, as he, Fleming and scriptwriter Jack Whittingham had written a film script on which the novel was based.
 Although Eon Productions and McClory joined forces to produce Thunderball, McClory still retained the rights to the story and adapted Thunderball into 1983's non-Eon entry, Never Say Never Again.
 Distribution rights to both of those films are currently held by Metro-Goldwyn-Mayer Pictures, which distributes Eon's regular series.
+In February 2025, it was announced that Amazon MGM had gained full creative control of the franchise and that long-serving producers Barbara Broccoli and Michael G. Wilson would step down from producing future films in the series, although they would remain co-owners.

+On 25 March 2025, Amazon MGM announced that producers Amy Pascal and David Heyman have been selected to produce the next James Bond film.
+Pascal will produce the film through Pascal Pictures, and Heyman will produce via Heyday Films.

 Eon films

 Dr. No (1962)

 Strangways, the British Intelligence (SIS) Station Chief in Jamaica, is killed.
 In response, British agent James Bond—also known as 007—is sent to Jamaica to investigate the circumstances.
 During his investigation Bond meets Quarrel, a Cayman fisherman, who had been working with Strangways around the nearby islands to collect mineral samples.
 One of the islands was Crab Key, home to the reclusive Dr. No.

 Bond visits the island, where he meets a local shell diver, Honey Ryder.
 The three are attacked by No's men, who kill Quarrel using a flamethrowing armoured tractor; Bond and Honey are taken prisoner.
 Dr. No informs them he is a member of SPECTRE, the Special Executive for Counter-intelligence, Terrorism, Revenge and Extortion, and he plans to disrupt the Project Mercury space launch from Cape Canaveral with his atomic-powered radio beam.
 Bond and Honey escape from the island, killing No and blowing up his compound in the process.